Florida Holocaust Museum tagged with anti-Semitic graffiti as hateful incidents rise across US

 A Jewish man who was beaten on the streets of New York City and Jewish diners who were subjected to anti-Semitic harassment while dining outside in Los Angeles were just two of 222 incidents reported to the ADL across the country during the Israel-Hamas conflict.

 They are "literally happening from coast to coast, and spreading like wildfire," Jonathan Greenblatt, head of the ADL told The Times.
 "The sheer audacity of these attacks feels very different."
-The most recent incidents appeared to be more often perpetuated by pro-Palestinian progressives, he said.
+The most recent incidents appeared to be more often perpetuated by pro-Palestinian progressives rather than rightwing extremists during Donald Trump's presidency, he said.

 CLICK HERE TO GET THE FOX NEWS APP